 What research instruments do we share?

-To review the survey data and instruments that IHME has collected as a part of our work over the years, visit the Global Health Data Exchange (GHDx).
+Review the survey data and instruments that we have collected as a part of our work over the years in our data catalog, the Global Health Data Exchange (GHDx).

 Find a compiled list of the data IHME has collected, including:

-- Information sheet describing the sampling methodology and project that it was collected for
+• Information sheet describing the sampling methodology and project

 IHME has also developed the SmartVA verbal autopsy tool, which takes verbal autopsy interview data as input and produces cause of death estimates at the individual and population levels.